 When, on the other hand, B's interest is adversely affected (and he is in that sense "harmed") by the profitable use to which A puts him, then that may be exploitative.
 In that case we can say that the exploitation not only benefits A but is also at the expense of B. Now we can even speak of B as a "victim" of A's exploitation.
 But if the exploitation was noncoercive yet harmful (a setback to B's interest)-if A received B's voluntary consent to the conduct that proved "harmful" to B-then the subsequent setback is not unfair to B. It is not an injustice to him; it gives him no grievance; it does him no wrong.
 Yet it may demean or degrade him; it may present him to the world in an unfavorable (though not inaccurate) light; it may cost him dearly.
-The exploiter may not be answerable to him in that case, but, as Kleinig reminds us, he may nevertheless be answerable to third parties or to his own conscience, or subject to adverse criticism generally.
+The exploiter may not be answerable to third parties or to his own conscience, or subject to adverse criticism generally.